 Delta cuts first-quarter revenue forecast, shares fall

-In an investor update filed on Tuesday, Delta said it now expects a rise of 4 to 4.5 percent in first-quarter unit revenue from the year earlier.
+In an investor update filed on Tuesday, Delta said it now expects a rise of 4 to 4.5 percent in first-quarter unit revenue compared with the prior year.
 That compared with a prior view of a rise of 4.5 to 5.5 percent for the quarter.

-System traffic at Delta rose 0.1 percent in March as the number of passengers boarded fell 0.7 percent in the month.
+System traffic rose 0.1 percent in March as the number of passengers boarded fell 0.7 percent in the month.

-Shares of Delta fell 8 percent at $14.94 on Tuesday on the New York Stock Exchange.
-Other U.S. airlines were also lower, with shares of United Continental Holdings (UAL.N) falling 5.1 percent to $29.38, and US Airways Group LCC.N off 5.6 percent at $15.74.
+Shares of Delta were down 7.6 percent at $15.02 on Tuesday morning.
+Other U.S. airlines were also lower, with United Continental Holdings down 4.2 percent at $29.67, and US Airways Group off 4 percent at $16.